-As my first epigraph suggests, what follows here is less a commentary on the many worthy and provocative books my essays focus on than an argument on behalf of an alternative way of approaching them, what I call systems-level or quantum reading, which strives to navigate between and among multiple diverse books, assembled adventitiously, seeking their commonalty-rather than delving deeper into each separately-a process that always ends, for me, with a surprising revelatory turn, one I could never have anticipated when I started.
+As the passage above suggests, what follows here is less a commentary on the many worthy and provocative books my essays focus on than an argument on behalf of an alternative way of approaching them, what I call systems-level or quantum reading, a method (not a theory) of reading that uses the interactive conversation that emerges among multiple books to inspire a revelatory turn toward an end that could not even have been imagined let alone predicted beforehand.
+Which is often what happens when physicists attempt to "read" the material universe at the quantum level.
+As I further explain in that opening essay: